wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     ![image](./media/12-net-ex2-k.PNG)

-1. Right click on your solution in the Solution Explorer > Properties > Startup Project and slect Single startup project and select CoreSimulatedDevice from the dropdown.
+1. Right click on your solution in the Solution Explorer > Properties > Startup Project and select Single startup project and select `CoreSimulatedDevice` from the dropdown.

     ![image](./media/12-net-ex2-l.PNG)